 - Do the trainers on the course have recognised qualifications ( Degree, P.G.C.E. or HDE, plus a CELTA) and sufficient local and international language teaching and teacher training experience?

 - The degrees and qualifications should be clearly listed on the website.

 If the Institution offers further training courses such as Teaching Business English (TBE) the qualifications as above would apply plus a qualification such as a London Chamber of Commerce and Industry certificate or similar.
 For the Teaching English to Young Learners (TEYLT) course the above qualifications would apply once again plus a TEYLT certificate.

 FRAUD IN THE TESOL INDUSTRY IN CAPE TOWN

-While there is no Accreditation Board for TEFL/TESOL, either here or abroad, unfortunately many unscrupulous people are out there, setting themselves up as a ‘Training Institution”, sometimes falsifying their credentials and qualifications.
+While there is no Accreditation Board for TEFL/TESOL, here, unfortunately, many unscrupulous people are out there, setting themselves up as a ‘Training Institution”, sometimes falsifying their credentials and qualifications.

 Difference between TEFL & TESOL?